restiso7788/Linear_Regression_CellBox/README.md

 Protein expression data from RPPA for the protein nodes and phenotypic node calues.
 Each row is a condition and each column is a node.

 ### random_partition_average_testhat_929.csv:
-Predicted responses from CellBox model after randomly split the data 1000 times for training and testing.
+Predicted responses from CellBox model after randomly split the data 1000 times for training and testing

 # Code_script description
 ## There are four coding scripts in this folder.